 The order in which disclosure occurs will have a lot to do with how complex the case is, as well as how large it is.
 What needs to be disclosed will be determined by the issues that are raised in the case.
 When an order of disclosure is given, it can only extend to the documents the party is in control of.
 This includes items in a party's physical position or that the party has a right to possess.
 While it can include documents an employee or agent of the company may possess, it does not always extend to company subsidiaries, ex-employees, or professional agents.

 The term documents not only refers to paper originals; it also refers to documentation that can be electronically stored.
 Examples of nonoriginal documents include emails and information contained in databases.
 It also includes information on servers, backups, and sound files.

 If you need help determining what disclosure means in law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.